RebeccaKessler/Machine_Learning/README.md

 We also implemented a K-fold cross-validation to obtain a more robust performance.
 K-fold cross validation means that the data is divided into "k" equal parts.
 Each part is used as a validation set once while the others serve as the training set (20/80 split), rotating through all "k" parts.
 In our case, we set k to 5 to not overwhelm our computational resources.

 - **Step 6: Evaluation:**
-After each fold, the model is evalaute on the evalaution dataset.
-Here we primarily use accuracy as the evalution metrics.
-After all five folds, we calculate the final accuracy by taking the average over all folds.
+After each fold, the model is evalaute on the evaluation dataset.
+Here we primarily use accuracy as the evaluation metric.
+After the five folds, we calculate the final accuracy by taking the average over all folds.
 - **Step 7: Optimization:**
 To increase the performance (i.e. accuracy) of the model we set up a hyper-optimization process using optina.
 This helps us  find a good combination of parameters (epochs, batch size, and learning rate) which we then further adjust manually until we are satisfied with the performance level of the model.
 - **Step 8: Prediction:**